Privacy notice - children and young adults

 Information sharing with other organisations

-We may need to share information from your records with other organisations from which you are also receiving care.
-However, we will not disclose any health information to others without your explicit consent unless there are special circumstances, such as when the health or safety of you or someone else is at risk or where the law says that we have to.
+We may need to share personal data from your records with other organisations from which you are also receiving care.
+But, we will not disclose any personal data to other organisations your permission (or the permission of your parent/guardian if you are under 13 years old) unless there are special circumstances, such as when your health or safety or the health or safety of someone else is at risk, or where the law says that we have to.

-These organisations may include but are not restricted to:
+The organisations that we might share your personal data with may include but are not restricted to:

 • Other healthcare providers